-"We keep coming back to the unique fabric that we are using, which is able to withstand the kind of punishment that would destroy a normal belt, Ultra X also has amazing tensile strength.
-The longitudinal tensile strength of the X1 is 330N/ mm and the X3 has a longitudinal strength of 550N/mm.
-We stepped away from the conventional multi-layer belting for good reason.
-A single-ply construction requires a finger-splice joint to be made and although they take about 30% longer to make, the enormous advantage of finger splice joints is that they retain up to 90% of the belt's tensile strength.
+30% longer to make, the enormous advantage of finger splice joints is that they retain up to 90% of the belt's tensile strength.
 This is why finger splicing was the standard method used to connect the very earliest conveyor belts.
 It worked then and it certainly works now!
-By comparison, a 2-ply step splice only retains a maximum of 50% and a 3-ply step joint only achieves a maximum tensile strength of 67%".
+By comparison, a two-ply step splice only retains a maximum of 50% of the belt's tensile strength and a three-ply step joint only achieves a maximum tensile strength of 67%".

-"The higher level of splice efficiency combined with the tensile strength of the X1 and X3 effectively creates equivalent tensile strengths and belt safety factors that are more than comparable to 3 or 4 layer conventional belting".
+"The higher level of splice efficiency combined with the tensile strength of the $\times I$ and $\times 3$ effectively creates equivalent tensile strengths and belt safety factors that are more than comparable to three or four layer conventional belting".